-Juan teaches on Mondays.
+Juan teaches on Mondays and Saturdays.

 Mario is a former WIMA student.
 He started playing classical guitar at the age of 5, then switched to electric guitar at 12.
 Mario is also a fluent bassist and drummer, picking up both instruments at 14 years of age.
 He recently finished his studies at Vanier College in Jazz Performance, and hopes to continue his music studies in the future.
 His biggest influences are jazz guitarists Joe Pass and Grant Green.
 Mario plays a variety of music genres like Jazz, Blues, RnB, Pop and Punk.
 His teaching style is based around having solid technique and fundamentals of music theory.
 Mario ensures that his students are able to reach their goals, all while having fun in a laid back environment.